Business solution people concept with human hands putting together a jigsaw puzzle made of gears with 3D illustration elements.

 A professional headshot of Charlene Oke

-Embracing and understanding different cultures within the work environment is imperative for everyone to feel comfortable in bringing their “whole” self to work.
-For too long we can fall into the trap of only wanting to know what we already know.
-I am truly honored to have an opportunity to work with like-minded senior leaders to evoke change, challenge the status quo and feel comfortable practicing active allyship across our business.
-Inclusion, Equity, and Belonging aren’t just a focus for today or tomorrow.
+People, Culture & Belonging aren’t just a focus for today or tomorrow.
 It is a way of life.
 It’s about harnessing what makes us different and finding ways we can take action to support all voices and foster real engagement.
-I am excited to be a part of the Inclusion Council and I am sure this will help to continue our D&I journey as an organization and embed a culture of inclusion we are all proud of.
+I am excited to be a part of the Inclusion Council, and I am sure this will help to continue our journey as an organization and embed a culture of belonging we are all proud of.

 -Charlene Oke